-This week I drove out to Waterford and had so much fun spending the morning with Nicole, the owner of The Pink Peony, an award winning Wisconsin floral shop + flower farm.
-I’m so obsessed with her stunning, modern arrangements that she’s created for weddings, so, I had to reach out and find out her top tips for wedding day!
+This week I drove out to Waterford to learn everything about wedding flowers.
+I had so much fun spending the morning with Nicole, the owner of The Pink Peony, an award winning Wisconsin floral shop + flower farm.
+I’m so obsessed with her stunning, modern arrangements that she’s created for weddings, so, I had to reach out and find out her top tips for the best wedding flowers!

 #5 – KNOW HOW FAR IN ADVANCE YOU SHOULD BOOK YOUR FLORIST